askasoft/pango/cog/README.md

 	// Add adds item v to the collection
 	Add(v T)

-	// Adds adds items of vs to the collection
+	// AddAll adds items of vs to the collection AddAll(vs ...T)
-	Adds(vs ...T)

 	// AddCol adds all items of another collection AddCol(ac Collection[T])